akka/akka-grpc/docs/src/main/paradox/binary-compatibility.md

 Libraries that use such methods may not work in applications that depend on a newer version of Akka gRPC.

-## Downstream libraries
+## Upstream libraries

-We depend on a number of downstream libraries that don't formally maintain binary compatibility, such as [ScalaPB](https://scalapb.github.io/) (when generating Scala code) and [grpc-java](https://github.com/grpc/grpc-java/).
+We depend on a number of upstream libraries that don't formally maintain binary compatibility, such as [ScalaPB](https://scalapb.github.io/) (when generating Scala code) and [grpc-java](https://github.com/grpc/grpc-java/).
 When updates to those libraries introduce incompatibilities it will be decided